WeSpeakEnglish/nortos/README.md

 F_pull()();

-Push from ever you want to push and whatever you want (for interruptions with different priorities better to use separate queues) - the pattern is in header - U will understand it easy
+Push from ever you want to push and whatever you want (for interruptions with different priorities better to use separate queues) - the pattern is in header - U will understand it easy.
 Make your high priority interrupts fast like never before!
 Pull from the main process (lowest priority) instead of waiting and in any round - utilize you time properly, all your tasks pushed from whatever you did will be done!